learn-co-curriculum/java-mod-4-thread-intro/README.md

 ## Single Threaded Program Execution

 So far the Java programs we've written were single-threaded.
-When we run a program, Java automatically create a thread and then executes the `main` method within the thread.
+When we run a program, Java automatically creates a thread and then executes the `main` method within the thread.

 Let's look at a single-threaded program to understand how the call stack works.
-Consider the `v1.Dog` class shown below, which has instance variables to store the dog's name, whether their tail is wagging, and if they like baths.
+Consider the `Dog` class shown below, which has instance variables to store the dog's name, whether their tail is wagging, and if they like baths.
 The constructor does not assign `isWaggingTail`, so the instance variable will have the default value `false`.